 We love this hotel, it has style, warm hospitality, great food and superb views of the kasbah and oasis of Amerhidil just behind plus the High Atlas Mountains beyond.
 A perfect antidote to the more modern hotels in Ouarzazate but just 30 minutes along the road to Boumalne and Tineghir so can still be used to visit the Draa Valley as well as the Dades and Todra Gorges.

-Accommodation: 17 Twin and double rooms arranged throughout the three levels of the Kasbah's towers.
-All en suite with air-conditioning, tastefully decorated with many Moroccan themes and crafts.
-The simple, yet elegant rooms are on 3 levels and also in the towers of the Kasbah.
+17 twin and double rooms arranged throughout the three levels of the kasbah's towers.
+All en-suite with air-conditioning, tastefully decorated with many Moroccan themes and crafts.
+The simple, yet elegant rooms are on 3 levels and also in the towers of the kasbah.
 13 doubles of which 5 can be triples with private bathroom.
 3 rooms in the towers share a bathroom.

 The Skoura Palmeraie is an ideal point from which to explore the High Atlas, Dades Valley (the Valley of 1000 kasbahs), and Draa Valley (without forgetting the Ouarzazate barrage very close by.
 Walking, quad biking and horse riding are all popular here.

 NB: electricity supply to this property can be intermittent but this is part of the charm in rural Morocco.